The Colour of My Love Concert: Commercial performance

-The Colour of My Love Concert spent 39 weeks on the Top Music Video chart in the United States, peaking at number 19.
-It was certified Platinum for selling 100,000 copies.
-It was also certified Platinum in the United Kingdom (50,000) and France (20,000).
-In the UK and Australia, The Colour of My Love Concert peaked at number 3.
+The home video performed well in markets where it was released.
+In the United States, it spent 39 weeks on the Billboard Top Music Video chart, peaking at number 19.
+It was certified platinum by the RIAA for shipments of 100,000 copies.
+The release also received platinum certifications in the United Kingdom and France.
+In both the UK and Australia, The Colour of My Love Concert reached number three on their respective music video charts.